moehmeni/syncedlyrics/README.md

 ```

 By default, this will prefer time synced lyrics, but use plaintext lyrics, if no synced lyrics are available.
-To only allow one type of lyrics specify `--plaintext-only` or `--synced-only` respectively.
+To only allow one type of lyrics specify `--plain-only` or `--synced-only` respectively.

 #### Available Options
 | Flag | Description |